About Bridging Backgrounds

 All students accepted to attend Bridging Backgrounds will receive a full scholarship to the program that covers all necessary costs, aside from personal costs and incidental expenses.
 The scholarship covers the following costs:

-– Conference tuition and supplies.
+– Program tuition and supplies.

 – Organize a post-conference community-based project that focuses on one of the themes of Bridging Backgrounds and expanding inter-ethnic understanding in their own communities.
-Students are eligible to receive up to €250 in grant funding to complete this project.
+Students are eligible to receive up to 200 Euros in grant funding to complete this project.

 The program is reviewing applications and accepting students on a rolling basis until July 23, 2023.
 Students who apply will be notified of their application status as accepted, wait-listed, or not accepted within five days of applying.
 Students wanting to apply for the program must fill out an application on our website (http://bridgingbackgrounds.org/).

 Rina Osmani is a psychology and English student.
 She previously served as the YES Alumni Coordinator for American Councils for International Education in North Macedonia.
 In her role, she led a team of City Representatives and organized projects across various domains, including gender equality, inter-ethnic understanding, and disability rights.
 Furthermore, she volunteers as an English tutor at Step-by-Step English Center.
 In her free time, she enjoys yoga and music.

 United by Love Executive Director and Bridging Backgrounds Program Advisor